The Inflatable Paddle Board Specialists since 2012 | Orders over $99 Ship Free | 1-877-777-1769

 • Kick tail: Some boards will have a contoured area at the back of the deck pad with a raised back and an arch support which is a great thing to have when you progress to intermediate turning skills.

 • Stiffening systems: Board stiffness starts (and mostly ends) with the quality of the base materials, a mostly invisible quality attribute, but can be enhanced with various stiffening technologies that vary by brand.
-Many of these systems on the market are ineffective, such adding 'carbon' rail tape to the rail which sounds high-tech but serves no effective rigidity purpose on an inflatable SUP.
+Many of these systems on the market are ineffective, such as adding 'carbon' rail tape to the rail which sounds high-tech but serves no effective rigidity purpose on an inflatable SUP.

 • Hardware and riggings: Attachment points for cargo bungees, leashes, or tow ropes should ideally be made of stainless steel and should be sensibly placed only where they are needed.
 An unfortunate trend in SUP board design is to load a board up with lots of bungees and attachment points to make the board seem more useful.
 The reality is that you only need a few attachment points, and extra ones that don’t get used just add weight to the board and get in the way while you maneuver on the deck.